 Variable costs are expenses that might vary depending on business performance.
 They might include COGS, marketing and advertising costs, commissions, office needs, etc. Some of these costs can be less essential for the business than others, so they’ll be the first to look at when cutting your budget.

-One-time costs are the expenses previewed just in the current budgeting period.
+This type of expenses is previewed just in the current budgeting period.
 They won’t repeat, and this way, won’t be included in your next budget.
-These can be spending on company events, buying new office furniture or appliances, etc.
+These can be spent on company events, buying new office furniture or appliances, etc.

 Unexpected costs are the expenses you factor in just in case any event you don’t anticipate occurs.
 Providing for unexpected costs in your budget, you create a safety pillow for your business if anything goes not as planned.

-This can be a helpful step, especially if your business implies dealing with suppliers.
+Including cost negotiations in your budgeting can be a helpful step, especially if your business deals with suppliers.
 If you have long-established relations with your suppliers, you can try to renegotiate some costs, which might include better pricing for in-bulk purchases, delivery costs, etc. This way, you’ll preview your renegotiated costs in the upcoming budget.

 Cost negotiations work at their best for long-term budgeting, like at the end of the fiscal year, when you create a budget for the upcoming year.
 You can also negotiate on the cost of business software – vendors often provide custom plans upon request.

 At this point, you might want to look at all your revenue channels and track how your revenue changed period over period in the past to make more accurate projections, based on the change trend.
-However, it’s important to not overestimate the expected revenue and stick closer to the figures from the previous period (unless you’re almost hundred percent sure in your revenue growth).
+However, it’s important to not overestimate the expected revenue.
+Your financial planning should be based on robust data to draw the right conclusions for your upcoming business budgets.

 Profit margin analysis